ubernostrum/webcolors/docs/conventions.rst

 Hexadecimal color values
 ------------------------

-For colors specified via hexadecimal values, this module will accept strings (Python ``str``, regardless of Python version) in the following formats:
+For colors specified via hexadecimal values, ``webcolors`` will accept strings (Python ``str``, regardless of Python version) in the following formats: